racarter1215/data-structures-and-algorithms-2/challenges/Fifo-Animal-Shelter/README.md

 ## Summary

 Queues are useful in storing data in a First In, First Out (FIFO) method.
 The ability to add nodes to a queue is Enqueue, and the ability to take nodes away is called Dequeue.
-The ability to do this over multiple stacks within a queue is also something one must master in order to manage more complex data structures
+The ability to do this over a queue while looking for specific value types is also something one must master in order to manage more complex data structures
-This app will have us make a "pseudo" queue with two stacks of nodes and have us enqueue and dequeue them both in a variety of ways.
+This app will have us make an animal shelter queue with different types of animals which, through dequeue, we are to return the values of either cat, dog, or null.

 ## Description

-A C# implementation of the combination of two methods, enqueue and dequeue, which serve to manipulate data on a pseudo queue, which has in reality two stacks under it.
+A C# implementation of the combination of two methods, enqueue and dequeue, which serve to manipulate data on queue which, in this case, is a simulated animal shelter.
-The purpose of this app is to ensure that nodes with values can be added and subracted from the pseudo queue in a variety of ways.
+The purpose of this app is to ensure that nodes with string values can be added and subracted from the queue in a variety of ways, while also utilizing methods from prevoius code challenges through project reference.